kanedafromparis/khool-jkube-prez/ReadMe.md

-# 6 - Build the default application image using fabric8-maven-plugin and push it into kubernetes (h2 database)
+# 6 - Build the default application image using jKube and push it into kubernetes (h2 database)

 ## Reminder